Marie Wilson (Australian singer)

 Marie Wilson (born 20 April 1974) is an Australian singer and songwriter.
-She was nominated for ARIA Award for Best New Talent and ARIA Award for Breakthrough Artist – Single at the ARIA Music Awards of 1998 and for Breakthrough Artist – Album at the ARIA Music Awards of 1999.
+She was nominated for Best New Talent and Breakthrough Artist – Single at the ARIA Music Awards of 1998 and for Breakthrough Artist – Album at the ARIA Music Awards of 1999.

 Career

 Born in Melbourne, Wilson started playing solo gigs in 1993.
 She had a series of independent releases before signing with Warner Music in 1997.

 In 1998 she released two singles, "Next Time" and "Won't Keep a Good Girl Down", both of which made the ARIA top 40.
 An album Real Life was released in October 1998 and reached #7 on the albums chart.

 Real Life was subsequently released in USA in June 1999.

 In 2000, Wilson covered "Me Myself I" which was the lead song on the movie Me Myself I. She released two more albums, Studio Sessions in 2001 and Heartbreak in 2005, then took a break from music.
 She later made her return, releasing a song "Extraordinary" in 2013 and followed it up the next year with an album of the same name.